MonikaBarget/distant-reading/docs/pages_tasksheet_witchcraft.md

 ## Reasons for studying witchcraft records and witch trials

-On the one hand, analysing (historical) records on witchcraft and witch trials offers insight into how societies construct and perpetuate narratives around “otherness,” fear, and social control.
-On the other hand, the self-perceptions of individuals embracing magic and seeing themselves as practisioners of witchcraft can tell us something about (alternative) spirituality, practices of empowerment, and attempts to reconnect with (marginalised) traditions.
-In many historical and cultural contexts, witchcraft is also a highly gendered concept, which offers opportunities for feminist and intersectional readings.
+On the one hand, analysing (historical) records on witchcraft and witch trials offers insight into how societies construct and perpetuate narratives around "otherness", fear, and social control.
+On the other hand, the self-perceptions of individuals embracing magic and seeing themselves as practisioners of witchcraft can tell us something about (alternative) spirituality, self-empowerment, and attempts to reconnect with (marginalised) traditions.
+In many historical and cultural contexts, witchcraft is also a highly gendered concept, which creates opportunities for feminist and intersectional readings.

 ## Resources for witchcraft and witch trial data